 My total assembly time was just over an hour.
 EASY!

+These grills are marketed as great alternatives to Traeger grills and it is easy to understand why.
 Let’s look at some of the details on this grill:

 Even though this grill comes with a nice cover I am still storing it inside my garage.
 That makes the heavy duty wheels an important feature since I am constantly rolling it out to my driveway and back.